Fluctuations for matrix-valued Gaussian processes: Main results

 for $f,g\in\Pc$ and $s,t>0$.
 This problem was addressed by Pastur and Shcherbina in \cite{pastur2011eigenvalue} for the case $s=t$, where it was proved that

 where $\Delta f:=f(\lambda_1)-f(\lambda_2)$ and $\Delta\lambda:=\lambda_1-\lambda_2$.
 Up to our knowledge, there is no analog of the formula \eqref{eq:PasturSherbina} for $s\neq t$, so we have devoted Section \ref{sec:covariance} to the development of a new technique for studying the limit \eqref{eq:limitcovunk}.
 Our approach is also based on Malliavin calculus together with properties of Chebyshev polynomials and free Wigner integrals.
-This novel approach is interesting on its own right as it relies on Malliavin calculus to undertake non-trivial random matrix theory calculations.
+The aforementioned objects have been crucial for the study of limit theorems obtained as functionals of a free Brownian motion (se for instance \cite{kemp2012wigner}).
+However, the use of free calculus for studying the asymptotic covariances of linear statistics is presented for the first time in this manuscript and has an interest on its own.
 In order to make this more precise, lets introduce some notation.
 Let $U_{q}$ denote the $q$-th Chebyshev polynomial of second order in $[-2,2]$, characterized by the property

 In Lemma \ref{lem:K}, we prove that for all $-2<x,y<2$ and $0\leq z<1$, the series

 is absolutely convergent, non-negative, and satifies

 The limit \eqref{eq:limitcovunk} can then be expressed in terms of $K_{z}$, as it is indicated below.